The existence of the solution of the wave equation on graphs: Introduction

+The purpose of this paper is to study the wave equation on graphs, which is defined by the Dirichlet Laplacian (see \eqref{e:Delta_Omega_2}).
+In contrast to \cite{Friedman-Tillich_2004}, our Laplacian is defined on vertices.
+It is well that variational method is commonly used to study the solution of elliptic boundary value problems, and based on the minimalization of the corresponding functional.
+However, this method is not used in parabolic and hyperbolic equations.
+In 1930, Rothe's method was originally introduced by Rothe for the study of parabolic equations \cite{Rothe_1930}.
+After then, this method was used by many authors for parabolic and hyperbolic problems, see for example Rektorys \cite{Rektorys_1971}, Kacur \cite{Kacur_1984} and so on.
+In this paper, using Rothe's method, we prove that the non-homogeneous wave equation has a unique solution on finite weighted graphs.

-Let $G=(V, E)$ be a locally finite weighted graph, where $V$ and $E$ denote the vertex set and the edge set of $G$, respectively.
-Given a non-empty bounded domain $\Omega\subseteq V$, the boundary of $\Omega$ is defined by
+Let $G=(V, E)$ be a finite weighted graph, where $V$ and $E$ denote the vertex set and the edge set of $G$, respectively.
+Given a non-empty domain (or connected set) $\Omega\subseteq V$, the boundary of $\Omega$ is defined by